elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/how-did-the-regions-of-laconia-and-messenia-contribute-to-spartas-development-as-a-greek-polis.md

 url: /learn/history-of-the-world/questions/how-did-the-regions-of-laconia-and-messenia-contribute-to-spartas-development-as-a-greek-polis
 score: 9.0
 related_article1:
-    id: 163576
+    id: 163580
+    title: >-
-    title: What were the main causes and outcomes of the Messenian Wars?
+        What were the main social divisions in Spartan society, and how did they function?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-main-causes-and-outcomes-of-the-messenian-wars
+    url: /learn/history-of-the-world/questions/what-were-the-main-social-divisions-in-spartan-society-and-how-did-they-function
 related_article2:
-    id: 163578
+    id: 163580
-    title: What archaeological evidence supports our understanding of Spartan society?
+    title: >-
+        What were the main social divisions in Spartan society, and how did they function?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-archaeological-evidence-supports-our-understanding-of-spartan-society
+    url: /learn/history-of-the-world/questions/what-were-the-main-social-divisions-in-spartan-society-and-how-did-they-function
 related_article3:
-    id: 163573
+    id: 163580
-    title: Identify two key literary sources for studying ancient Sparta and describe their contributions.
+    title: >-
+        What were the main social divisions in Spartan society, and how did they function?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/identify-two-key-literary-sources-for-studying-ancient-sparta-and-describe-their-contributions
+    url: /learn/history-of-the-world/questions/what-were-the-main-social-divisions-in-spartan-society-and-how-did-they-function
 related_article4:
-    id: 163572
+    id: 163577
-    title: What role did the Spartan Acropolis play in the city-state's religious and political life?
+    title: >-
+        How did Tyrtaeus' account contribute to our understanding of the Messenian Wars?
     subject: History of the World
+    url: /learn/history-of-the-world/questions/how-did-tyrtaeus-account-contribute-to-our-understanding-of-the-messenian-wars
+related_article5:
+    id: 163570
+    title: >-
+        What was the significance of the Lycurgan Constitution in shaping Spartan society?
+    subject: History of the World
-    url: /learn/history-of-the-world/questions/what-role-did-the-spartan-acropolis-play-in-the-citystates-religious-and-political-life
+    url: /learn/history-of-the-world/questions/what-was-the-significance-of-the-lycurgan-constitution-in-shaping-spartan-society
 ---

 &nbsp;